 - 2 teaspoons (10g) fresh lemon juice

-- Add the olive oil (or broth) to a large pot over medium low heat.
-Add the zucchini, bell pepper, cumin and salt.
-Stir and cook for 5 minutes, stirring often.
-Add the garlic and cook 10 minutes or so until the zucchini is very soft.
+Add just 1/2 cup of the broth to a large pot over medium heat.
+Once hot, add the zucchini, bell pepper and garlic and cook 10 minutes or so until the zucchini is very soft.
 If needed, add more broth just to keep it cooking, but after a few minutes the zucchini does release a lot of water while they cook, so you shouldn't need any.

-Make sure most of all the broth has cooked off, add the remaining 1 cup of broth, jalapeno slices, cumin, salt and pepper and raise the heat to bring to a boil.
-Once boiling, turn the heat to simmer, cover and cook 5-10 more minutes until most of the liquid has evaporated.
+Once the zucchini is tender and nearly all the broth has cooked off, add the remaining 1 cup of broth, jalapeno slices, cumin, salt and pepper and raise the heat to bring to a boil.
+Once boiling, turn the heat to low, cover and simmer about 10 minutes until the liquid has reduced by about half.

 Remove from the heat and carefully spoon the soup into a blender very carefully, it's hot!
 Add the lemon juice.
 Place a towel over the lid, for added protection, and blend until smooth and creamy.
 It only takes a short bit since we are just blending veggies.
 Once smooth and creamy, taste and add any more jalapeno if you want it spicier.
 The salt level was perfection with the broth and amount of jalapeno slices I used, but add more salt if yours needs it.
 Serve with vegan grilled cheese or my Smashed Chickpea Sandwich or as a side soup with any meal.
 This is not meant to be the main meal, but a small side soup.
 It was INCREDIBLE served with grilled cheese!